How to Prepare for Your FFS Consultation

-Here are some general questions you may ask the facial gender surgeon in consultation, or via other methods of communication, based on a list by the American Society of Plastic Surgeons to help get you started.
+Here are some general questions you may ask the FFS surgeon in consultation, or via other methods of communication, based on a list by the American Society of Plastic Surgeons to help get you started.

 - Which competent medical boards in the world certify you as a surgeon?